Cirkit Designer Logo

 Introduction

-The 35mm Piezo Transducer by MakerLab (Part ID: 35mm Piezo Transducer) is a versatile electronic component designed to convert electrical energy into mechanical vibrations or sound waves.
-This component is widely used in audio applications, such as buzzers and alarms, as well as in sensors and actuators for detecting vibrations or generating sound.
+The 35mm Piezo Transducer by MakerLab (Part ID: 35mm Piezo Transducer) is a versatile electronic component designed to convert electrical energy into mechanical vibrations.
+It operates based on the piezoelectric effect, where mechanical stress on specific materials generates an electrical charge.
+This transducer is widely used in applications such as sound generation, ultrasonic cleaning, and sensing.

 Explore Projects Built with 35mm Piezo Transducer